-Notes to the Basic Financial Statements For The Fiscal Year Ended June 30, 2022
+Notes to the Basic Financial Statements For The Fiscal Year Ended June 30, 2023

-GASB 68/75 assumes the liability is solely the obligation of the employer, because (1) they benefit from employee services; and (2) State statute requires all funding to come from these employers.
-All contributions to date have come solely from these employers (which also includes costs paid in the form of withholdings from employees).
-State statute requires the pension plans to amortize unfunded liabilities (assets) within 30 years.
-If the amortization period exceeds 30 years, each pension plan's board must propose corrective action to the State legislature.
+GASB 68/75 assumes the liability is solely the obligation of the employer, because (1) they benefit from employee services; and (2) State statute requires funding to come from these employers.
+All pension contributions to date have come solely from these employers (which also includes pension costs paid in the form of withholdings from employees).
+The retirement systems may allocate a portion of the employer contributions to provide for these OPEB benefits.
+In addition, health care plan enrollees pay a portion of the health care costs in the form of a monthly premium.
+State statute requires the retirement systems to amortize unfunded pension liabilities within 30 years.
+If the pension amortization period exceeds 30 years, each retirement system's board must propose corrective action to the State legislature.
 Any resulting legislative change to benefits or funding could significantly affect the net pension/OPEB liability (asset).
 Resulting adjustments to the net pension/OPEB liability (asset) would be effective when the changes are legally enforceable.
 The Ohio revised Code permits, but does not require the retirement systems to provide healthcare to eligible benefit recipients.